opsone-ch/documentation/howto/docker.rst

 You can use any free port.
 In this example we expose our docker container at 127.0.0.1.8080.

-.. hint:: For the container to be accessible from the outside via reverse proxy, the selected port must match the one in the cockpit.
+.. tip:: For the container to be accessible from the outside via reverse proxy, the selected port must match the one in the cockpit.